Krysten Ritter Net Worth 2024

 Ritter at the premiere of 27 Dresses in 2008

 She was cast as a young Carol Rhodes in an episode of The CW's teen drama series Gossip Girl, titled "Valley Girls," broadcast May 11, 2009.
-The episode was a backdoor pilot for a proposed spin-off series, set in 1980s Los Angeles; intended to chronicle the teenage years of character Lily van der Woodsen.[10]
-Ritter described Carol, Lily's sister, as "the outcast" and "an '80s Sunset Strip rocker" to Access Hollywood.[11]
-The series was not picked up by the network for the 2009–10 season,[12] by which time Ritter appeared as Jane Margolis in the second season of Breaking Bad.[10]
+The episode was a backdoor pilot for a proposed spin-off series, set in 1980s Los Angeles; intended to chronicle the teenage years of character Lily van der Woodsen.[11]
+Ritter described Carol, Lily's sister, as "the outcast" and "an '80s Sunset Strip rocker" to Access Hollywood.[12]
+The series was not picked up by the network for the 2009–10 season,[13] by which time Ritter appeared as Jane Margolis in the second season of Breaking Bad.[11]
+The role of Jane was her breakthrough, at which Ritter expressed surprise on People's Couch Surfing program: "Talk about cult following, this show really is the gift that keeps on giving."[14]

 Ritter continued working in film, often cast in romantic comedies as the lead character's best friend.
 After supporting roles in What Happens in Vegas and 27 Dresses (both 2008), she co-starred with Isla Fisher in Confessions of a Shopaholic.
 For She's Out of My League, shot over three months in Pittsburgh in 2008, she played Patty, the cynical best friend of Alice Eve's character, Molly.[8]
 Ritter also starred in How to Make Love to a Woman, based on the book by adult film star Jenna Jameson; and co-starred (with Jason Behr) in the 2009 independent film The Last International Playboy, as Ozzy, a drug addict.[15]

-Also in 2009, Ritter sold a television pilot she wrote based on her experiences as a model, titled Model Camp;[14] and appeared in and directed the comedy web series Woke Up Dead, also featuring Jon Heder.[15]
+Also in 2009, Ritter sold a television pilot she wrote based on her experiences as a model, titled Model Camp;[16] and appeared in the comedy web series Woke Up Dead, also featuring Jon Heder.[17]

 Ritter starred in 2010 as the sharp and quirky Lily in the Starz television series Gravity, alongside Ivan Sergei, Ving Rhames and Rachel Hunter.[18]
 The comedy-drama centers on a group of outpatient suicide survivors.[19]
 She also played the manager of an Irish band[18] in the 2011 comedy Killing Bono, a film directed by Nick Hamm and based on the book Killing Bono: I Was Bono's Doppleganger, about the early days of U2.[20]
 Beginning in January 2010, the film shoot lasted for six weeks in locations from Belfast to London.[21]

 Ritter starred in and co-wrote (with director Kat Coiro) the 2011 independent comedy Life Happens, with Kate Bosworth and Rachel Bilson.
 The film is about two best friends dealing with the pregnancy and subsequent motherhood of Ritter's character.
+That same year, Ritter appeared alongside Alicia Silverstone and Sigourney Weaver in the comedy horror film Vamps, written and directed by Amy Heckerling.
+She plays a Manhattan socialite turned into a vampire.

 Ritter at the 2017 San Diego Comic-Con